Baffle Data Protection Services on AWS

 2. Enroll a database.
-Click on the +DATABASE button to add a Data Store.
+Click +DATABASE to add a Data Store.
 Enter a database name and description.

-B. Enter the database user credentials.
+- Enter the database user credentials.
 It is recommended that you create a new user on your database for use with Baffle.
-See Appendix A (page 26) for details.
+See Appendix A for details.

-Below is an example of a Microsoft SQL Server configuration.
+The following example is of a Microsoft SQL Server configuration.

 3. Click Add Database to complete enrollment.
 The new database should be listed along with the other configured databases as shown below.

 Task 4.
 Launch and Configure a Baffle Shield AMI

 This section walks through the installation and configuration of a Baffle Shield.
 The Shield will be used to enforce a Data Protection Policy, encrypting the data in the databases that were configured in the previous section.

 1. Configure an AMI instance to run the Baffle Shield.